-It has appeared to me, so far as my observations and inquiries may authorize an opinion, that, in no one particular has the American character been more unfairly represented, than as regards the treatment and condition of the negro.
-The feelings of an European, when he lands in one of these northern cities, are, I have observed, of a mixed and somewhat contradictory nature.
-When he sees a crowd of black faces assembled at the corner of a street, or descries the sable cheeks and clumsy features of a negro girl under a pink silk bonnet, the sight offends him from its ugliness, and an immediate distaste at the country, defaced by a mixture of so novel and unseemly a population, takes possession of his mind.
-It is from foreigners, themselves professing an unwillingness, or even an absolute disgust at being served by black hands, that I have heard complaints of the prejudice entertained towards them on the part of American's.\ So little of this prejudice have I observed among this people, that recollecting how very lately it was that the black citizens were their slaves.
-I was for some time absolutely at a loss to understand how there was not more.
-I believe, however, that the very cause which I had expected to operate in an opposite manner, explains the gentleness of their feelings towards these their freed bondsmen.
-So much had been said and written in favor of the unhappy African, he had been so long held up to their view as the object of compassion, the slavetrade had been for so many years carried on in absolute defiance of the laws of their colonial assemblies, that the majority may be supposed to have been gradually disposed to befriend them in the spirit of political opposition, as well as from the gentler dictates of human pity.
-There is yet another cause which, in the northern republics, interests the public feeling in behalf of the African: - it is his condition in the old republics of the south.
-The compassion felt in England for the degradation of the black population in her islands. cannot necessarily equal that which is here felt for those who are kept in bondage within the bosom of their own America.
-The strict bond of union which unites the interests of the numerous states. seems as it were to approximate the most distant inhabitants of this vast empire to each other.
-The blot which defaces a portion of the union is felt as reflecting disgrace upon the whole.
-The shame and the sorrow which the consideration of the southern slavery keeps alive throughout the great northern and free western states, in quickening their desire to hurry forward the day of its termination, awaken often a bitterness of feeling, perhaps unjust and unwise, towards the unfortunate masters of more unfortunate slaves.
-Much do the southern planters merit of their country for their energetic patriotism in the hour of danger.
+Americans.
+So little of this prejudice have I observed among this people, that recollecting how very lately it was that the black citizens were their slaves, I was for some time absolutely at a loss to understand how there was not more.
+I believe. however, that the very cause which I had expected to operate in an opposite manner, explains the gentleness of their feelings towards these their freed bondsmen.
+So much had been said and written in favor of the unhappy African, he had been so long held up to their view as the object of compassion, the slave-trade had been for so many years carried on in absolute defiance of the laws of their colonial assemblies, that the majority may be supposed to have been gradually disposed to befriend them in the spirit of political opposition, as well as from the gentler dictates of human pity.
+There is yet another cause which, in the northern republics, interests the public feeling in behalf or the African; - it is his condition in the old republics of the south.
+The compassion felt in England for the degradation of the black popula-. tion in her islands, cannot necessarily equal that which is here felt for those who are kept in bondage within the bosom of their own America.
+The strict bond of union which unites the interests of the numerous states, seems as it were to approximate the most distant inhabitants of this vast em-The blot which defaces a pire to each other. portion of the union is felt as reflecting disgrace upon the whole.
+The shame and the sorrow which the consideration of the southern slavery keeps alive throughout the great northern and free western states, in quickening their desire to hurry forward the day of its termination, awaken often a bitterness of feeling, perhaps unjust and unwise, towards the unfortunate masters of more unfortu-Much do the southern planters nate slaves. merit of their country for their energetic patriotism in the hour of danger.
 Well have they often fought the battle in the senate and the field, when transatlantic power has threatened the rights and lives of America's citizens!
-If they are vet cursed with an institution, at once a misfortune and a disgrace, from which their more fortunate brethren are relieved, let these trace it less to superior humanity or justice, than to those happier circumstances which encouraged them at first to resist the evil, and enabled them afterwards to correct it.
-The counsel, and perhaps ultimately the assistance, of the great and numerous northern and free western states, may in time be useful in relieving their sister states from this crime and calamity; - if the former be given with temper, and the latter yielded with unpretending generosity.
+If they are yet cursed with an institution, at once a misfortune and a disgrace, from which their more fortunate brethren are relieved, let these trace it less to superior humanity or justice, than to those happier circumstances which encouraged them at first to resist the evil, and enabled them afterwards to correct it. ' The counsel, and perhaps ultimately the assistance, of the great and numerous northern and western states, may in time be useful in relieving if the former be given with temper, and the latter yielded with unpretending generosity.